jramcast/rhods/notebooks/fraud-detection/README.md

 The lab provides notebooks that implement the project workflow.
 You might need to add code to those notebooks.

+Previoulsy, we covered running pipelines for offline scoring.

 ## Prerrequisites

 The lab scenario assumes that the dataset is available in an S3 bucket.